DioxusLabs/dioxus/packages/dioxus/README.md

 ## At a glance

 Dioxus is crossplatform app framework that empowers developer to build beautiful, fast, type-safe apps with Rust.
-By default, Dioxus apps are declared with HTML and CSS though alternative renderers are available.
+By default, Dioxus apps are declared with HTML and CSS.
 Dioxus includes a number of useful features:

 - Hotreloading of RSX markup and assets
 - Interactive CLI with logging, project templates, linting, and more